CarsonH19/CarsonH19/README.md

 - 👀 I’m a passionate fullstack developer
 - 🖥️ I primarily code within the JavaScript ecosystem
-- 🌱 I’m currently expanding my skills and knowledge in GraphQL

 ## About Me
-After spending five years in South Korea as an ESL teacher, I discovered my enthusiasm for education and the joy of helping others learn.
-My time abroad not only enriched my understanding of different cultures but also deepened my commitment to making education accessible and enjoyable.
+With a background that spans sales, education, and technology, I bring a unique blend of skills and adaptability to any role.
+My diverse professional experiences have honed my abilities in communication, relationship-building, and problem-solving, and have fueled my passion for technology, space, and science.
+I’m committed to making information accessible and impactful for a wide audience, and I bring that same enthusiasm to every project I undertake.

-My goal is to leverage my technical skills to develop applications that make learning fun and interactive.
-Whether it’s through gamified experiences or intuitive interfaces, I aim to inspire others to embark on their learning journeys.
+My goal is to leverage my technical skills to develop applications that are intuitive and user-focused, empowering people in their learning and professional growth.
+My varied experiences and passion for innovation enable me to approach challenges from multiple perspectives, making me a versatile and valuable asset across a range of industries.

 **I'm currently on the look out for a role in fullstack web development.
 If you're hiring, let's chat!**